MNataliaCosta/SI507_finalproject/README.md

 3. see up to 10 iTunes song suggestions based on the artist of selected event

 ## How to run
+1. Using your command line interface (e.g. GitBash), access the directory where the project files are saves
-1. First, install all requirements with `pip install -r requirements.txt`
+2. Install all requirements with `pip install -r requirements.txt`
-2. Second, run `python programname.py runserver`
+3. Run `python SI507project_tools.py runserver`

 ## How to use
 1. Open your browser and access http://localhost:5000